paul-ollis/vim-vpe/docs/api/api.vpe.rst

                     arguments:

                     :buf:
                         The buffer that was changed.
-Only present if *func* is not a bound method of this instance.
                     :start:
                         Start of the range of modified lines (zero based).
                     :end: